vistle/vistle.github.io/docs/develop/module/implementation-gpu.md

 }
 ```

-Before transforming the input field into a VTK-m field, **MyCellToVertVtkm** first determines the field's mapping using the `guessMapping` method.
-If the field is element-based (=cell-based), the `prepareInputField` method of the base class is called to add the field to the VTK-m dataset that will be passed to the VTK-m filter.
+Before transforming the input field into a Viskores field, **MyCellToVertVtkm** first determines the field's mapping using the `guessMapping` method.
+If the field is element-based (=cell-based), the `prepareInputField` method of the base class is called to add the field to the Viskores dataset that will be passed to the Viskores filter.
 Otherwise, nothing happens, only an informational message will be printed to the GUI.

 ```cpp
 ModuleStatusPtr MyCellToVertVtkm::prepareInputField(const Port *port, const Object::const_ptr &grid,